personinblack/black/README.md

 programming i have ever seen. it replaces the bad keyword called "extends", makes your code composable and much more flexible than before.

-how you can use it? well, for example if you want to create a liveelement you have to do this:
+how you can use it? well, for example if you want to create a live element you have to do this:

 ```java